cisagov/ScubaGear/baselines/teams.md

 Meeting recording SHOULD be disabled in the Global (org-wide default) meeting policy.
 - _Rationale:_ The security risk with allowing all users to record Teams meetings and group calls exposes the ability to capture all audio, video, screen sharing activity, and information shared.
 By disabling the meeting recording setting in the Global (org-wide default) meeting policy an agency will limit this exposure of information.
 - _Last modified:_ July 2023
-- _Note:_ Custom policies MAY be created to allow more flexibility for specific users.
+- _Note:_ This policy applies to the Global (Org-wide default) meeting policy and in custom meeting policies if they exist.
+Custom policies MAY be created to allow more flexibility for specific users.

 ### Resources